cilium/cilium/Documentation/architecture.rst

 communication must then be white listed or the relevant packets will be dropped.

-Similar, if an endpoint is not subject to an *L4* policy, communication from and to all ports is permitted.
+Similarly, if an endpoint is not subject to an *L4* policy, communication from and to all ports is permitted.
 Associating at least one *L4* policy to an endpoint will block all connectivity to ports unless explicitly allowed.